vaibhavgujral/vaibhavgujral/README.md

 - 🎯 I run [Omaha Azure User Group](https://omahaazure.org) and Omaha Cloud Native User Group.
 You can subscribe to my [blog](https://vaibhavgujral.com) and my [YouTube Channel](https://www.youtube.com/c/VaibhavGujral)

+- I am an official member of the Forbes Technology Council and a senior member of IEEE.

 👀 I’m interested in Cloud and AI technologies.

 - 📫 Best way to reach me is through [X (formerly Twitter)](https://x.com/vaibhavgujral_) or [LinkedIn](https://www.linkedin.com/in/vaibhavgujral/).